Bohesh-Bshoko/Bohesh-Bshoko/README.md

 - 👋 Hi, I’m @Bohesh-Bshoko (Roy Hashamen)
 - 👀 I’m interested in boys and food
-- 🌱 I’m currently learning how to suck dick
+- 🌱 I’m currently learning how to suck a dick
-- 💞️ I’m looking to collaborate on threesome
+- 💞️ I’m looking to collaborate on a threesome
 - 📫 How to reach me - Grinder

 <!---